Possible types of dark matter condensation in embedding gravity: Discussion

 Assuming the gravitational field $g_{\m\n}$ corresponding to GR to be weak, we restrict ourselves to solutions in which the embedding function $y^a$, describing the four-dimensional surface, is represented as a small deformation \eqref{k5} of the unfolded 10-dimensional embedding of the Minkowski spacetime metric.
 If we consider a region of spacetime that is not too large, where the second fundamental form of the surface $b^a_{\m\n}$ varies only slightly \eqref{k13} (estimates yield the size of this region as at least several megaparsecs), then, for sufficiently small total matter density \eqref{k30}, FMEG remains in the linear regime \eqref{k14}.
 In this regime, the stress tensor of FMEG is proportional to its density with a constant matrix coefficient $w^{ik}$ \eqref{k34}, i.e. this fictitious matter possesses anisotropic pressure with a linear equation of state.
 With increasing total density, FMEG exits the linear regime, and therefore the density of FMEG cannot exceed the limiting value \eqref{k14}; in other words, fictitious matter cannot condense arbitrarily strongly.
 This explains why the observed effects for which the concept of DM must be invoked do not manifest themselves on very small scales (for instance, on the scale of the Solar System), where the density of ordinary matter increases.

-We find possible static configurations of FMEG, assuming that they arise as a result of its condensation under gravitational forces from an initially almost homogeneous distribution with positive density $\rho_\ta$.
+We find possible approximately static (i.e. static in the leading approximation) configurations of FMEG, assuming that they arise as a result of its condensation under gravitational forces from an initially almost homogeneous distribution with positive density $\rho_\ta$.
 The type of emerging configurations is determined by the structure of the eigenvalues of the matrix $w^{ik}$ in a given region of space.
 In regions where all eigenvalues are different and among them there is a positive one, only condensations of the thick-wall type with density depending on a single coordinate \eqref{k53} can occur.
 Where two of the three eigenvalues coincide, having positive values, $SO(2)$-symmetric condensations of the thick-string type with density distribution \eqref{k69} may arise.
 In both of these cases the distributions are characterised by a parameter $\de$, associated with their transverse size, through which the central maximum density $\rho_0$ is also expressed.

 When such FMEG condensations form, ordinary matter is pulled into the corresponding gravitational potential wells.
 Subsequently, as a result of the mutual attraction of its components, density fluctuations increase, leading to the possible formation of galaxies.
 Thus, the two types of FMEG condensations described above may, possibly, be related to the two- and one-dimensional structures that are formed by galaxies -- sheet-like tenuous walls and long elongated filaments \cite{cosmicweb}.
 However, this issue requires further investigation.